cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ## Implicit Subjects

 Using {% url `.should()` should %} or {% url `.and()` and %} commands is the preferred way of making assertions in Cypress.
-These are typical Cypress commands, which means they apply to the current subject in the command chain.
+These are typical Cypress commands, which means they apply to the currently yielded subject in the command chain.

 ```javascript
 // the implicit subject here is the first <tr>